 - “Integrate service offerings across the Region based on quality, breadth and depth.”

-- Become an optimal strategic advisor to family-owned conglomerates.
+- Become an optimal planning advisor to family-owned conglomerates.

 - Seek prime IPO candidates.